wikitops/ansible_containerd/README.md

 Current machine states:

-buildah01                   running (virtualbox)
+containerd01                   running (virtualbox)
 ```

-If everything run as expected, you should have a running instance of Buildah on the Vagrant node.
+If everything run as expected, you should have a running instance of Containerd on the Vagrant node.

 #### Destroy